-- Beeswax consists of a mixture of esters of fatty acids and fatty alcohols, hydrocarbons and free fatty acids; minor amounts of free fatty alcohols are also present.
+- Beeswax consists of a mixture of esters of fatty acids and fatty alcohols, hydrocarbons, and free fatty acids; minor amounts of free fatty alcohols are also present.

-- Required standards have been provided for beeswax when tested in accordance with method specified in JECFA for Beeswax (INS No. 901).
+- Required standards have been provided for beeswax when tested in accordance with the method specified in JECFA for Beeswax (INS No. 901).

 - Royal jelly has been defined as the mixture of secretions from hypopharyngeal and mandibular glands of worker bees, free from any additive.